 First, you need specifics on the reason for missed doctor appointments — maybe it’s one of the reasons above or a combination of them, but perhaps it’s different altogether.
 The American Medical News article suggests analyzing the data collected to identify any possible trends, such as a higher number of no shows for a specific day or time period.

 Then, consider using a patient engagement platform to automate the reminder process.
 This reduces the burden on staff, allowing them to focus on other critical tasks.
 A system like PatientBond, for example, allows medical practices to automatically send appointment reminders via phone, text or email, based on patient preferences.

 (From the whitepaper, “Psychographic Segmentation and the Healthcare Consumer” )

 This platform also leverages psychographic segmentation, which allows for customized messaging designed to appeal to your patients’ unique motivations and beliefs about health and wellness.
 A large health system focused on Medicaid, Hispanic and rural patients reduced missed appointments 22 percent by using PatientBond, resulting in an additional revenues of $70,000 per month.

 Missed patient appointments can have a detrimental impact on the health of patients, such as worsening of an illness or poor management of a chronic disease.
 This is an important consideration for healthcare providers given the shift away from volume-based reimbursements to value-based reimbursements.
-But with the right insights into the causes of missed appointments and the right approach to appointment reminders, medical practices can reduce the number of no shows—improving patient outcomes, nurturing loyalty while lessening the negative impact to revenue.
+But with the right insights into the causes of missed appointments and the right approach to appointment reminders, medical practices can reduce no shows — improving patient outcomes, nurturing loyalty while lessening the negative impact on revenue.